 by Everett N. Mckay

 “This book cuts through all the noise in the UX field and provides a clear action plan to design a product from scratch.
 As a bootstrapped founder, I found this book very actionable and I was able to make rapid progress in my project.”

 Simply put, if you are a big reader in the UX field, or you are looking for a dependable book on the subject – wish granted!

 While it doesn’t have the rave reviews it deserves, and it’s a bit pricey, McKay delivers a professional, thoughtful, and foundational discussion of UI design.
-For Product Designers, the insight is invaluable.
+For Product Designers, the insight this book has is invaluable.

 2014 – Hooked: How to Build Habit-Forming Products

 by Nir Eyal & Ryan Hoover

 “Mincing no words, this book is really about messing with your head; the new age fad of companies like Facebook, Twitter, Instagram, Pinterest, and Amazon/Google as well.
 The central idea is to play mind games and keep you addicted to free services offered by these companies, and basically raise/tend/ream you in this walled garden keeping you captive without your acknowledged consent.”

 If you’ve ever worked on a product with elements of gamification or gamification has been a big part of your career — or perhaps you yourself are enraptured and entrenched in gamification-induced addiction — then you probably already own this title.
 From the review we included above, and that’s just a snippet, you can tell this is a touchy subject.